Loading lesson…

 The big idea: the AI-and-jobs conversation is better served by data than by prophecy.
 Read the WEF, BLS, and peer-reviewed studies.
 Then make specific claims about specific jobs.
 The world after 2030 will be shaped by how honestly this decade reads the data now.

-What is the core idea behind "Labor and AI: What the Data Actually Says"?
+What is the main idea of "Labor and AI: What the Data Actually Says"?

-Which best describes the scope of "Labor and AI: What the Data Actually Says"?
+Which action would help you apply "Labor and AI: What the Data Actually Says" responsibly?